3 Weeks Italy Itinerary

 • Enjoy canal views, snack on cicchetti, and enjoy an aperitivo at any of city's multiple bars

-• Skip the gondola ride and take a rowing lessons from a local guide instead
+• Skip the gondola ride and take rowing lessons from a local guide instead

 • Visit Doge's Palace and take artsy photos of the Bridge of Sighs